The majority of this guide is tailored for Windows users.

 One of the most common attack vectors is through your web browser, so take precautionary measures to minimize risk of loss of funds/exposure to malware.

-Non-extensive browser security recommendation:
+Non-exhaustive browser security recommendation:

 - Stop using internet explorer, switch to Firefox, Chrome, or one of the many variants of the two.

 - Do not use the same password for multiple sites.
+NEVER re-use a password!

 - Use long passwords! the longer, the more difficult to crack.